-Some of the main results of the post-test calculation of Test CORA-13 with the new version ATHLET-CD 3.3 (AC-2021) are depicted in the Fig. 5.8 to Fig. 5.13.
-Fig. 5.8 and Fig. 5.9 show the calculated (solid lines) and measured (dashed lines) temperatures of cladding, shroud, shroud isolation and thermal shield at the elevations 350 mm and 750 mm from the bottom of the active fuel.
+Some of the main results of the post-test calculation of Test CORA-13 with the new version ATHLET-CD 3.4.0 are depicted in the Fig. 5.8 to Fig. 5.12.
+Fig. 5.8 show the calculated and measured temperatures of cladding at the elevations 750 mm from the bottom of the active fuel.
 The bundle temperatures are satisfactorily reproduced by the code.
 However, the cladding temperatures at the bottom of active bundle (< 150 mm) were slightly overestimated in comparison to the experiment.

-As shown in Fig. 5.10, the total hydrogen production (blue line) was calculated within the uncertainty of the experimental data (dashed red line).
-The contribution of the oxidation of fuel rods to the total H2 production (about 65%) is also shown in this picture.
-Finally, Fig. 5.11 compares the calculated steam/argon temperatures at elevation 750 mm with the measured ones.
+As shown in Fig. 5.10, the total hydrogen production was calculated within the uncertainty of the experimental data.
+The contribution of the oxidation of fuel rods to the total H_2 production (about 65%) is also shown in this picture.
+Due to an improvement of the oxidation model the results of the version ATHLET-CD 3.4.0 are slightly closer to the experiment compared to the previous code version 3.3.1.
+Additionally, the flooding of the bundle is predicted qualitatively correct compared to the experiment, which is shown in Fig. 5.11 by the calculated top and bottom quench front in comparison to the measured water level.

-Fig. 5.8 to Fig. 5.13 also depict the main results obtained with the previous release version ATHLET-CD 3.2.1 (dashed black lines).
 The simulation results of the new code version are practically identical to those of the previous version.
-However, as shown in Fig. 5.12 and Fig. 5.13, the computational effort for the simulation of the quenching phase is noticeably smaller with the new code version (less time steps, respectively less calculations of Jacobian matrices).
+However, as shown in Fig. 5.12, the computational effort for the simulation of the quenching phase is noticeably higher with the new code version 3.4.0 compared to 3.3.1 (less time steps, respectively less calculations of Jacobian matrices).